 So how do we begin to develop the discipline in a world so full of noise and distraction?
 The heart of solitude is silence.
 "Without silence there is no solitude" (Richard Foster, Celebration of Discipline, pg 98).

 As sleep and rest are needed each day for the body, so silence and solitude are needed each day for the soul.
 These Disciplines have a way of airing out the mind and ironing out the wrinkles of the soul.
-Our hope is that through this retreat, you will learn to come to the quiet every day to meet God in His Word and through prayer.
+Our prayer is that through this retreat, you will learn to come to the quiet every day to meet God in His Word and through contemplative prayer.